 Customer Success Job Description

-With your ideal role in mind, you're now ready to write your perfect Customer Success job description... so where do you begin?
+With your ideal role in mind, you're now ready to write your perfect Customer Success job description.

-Let's take a look at a couple of examples to kick start your next job post:
+Let's look at a couple of examples to kick start your next job post:

-You may also want to consider including your tech stack, especially if your team relies on specific tools or Customer Success software for their day-to-day work.
+You might also include your tech stack, especially if your team relies on specific tools or Customer Success software for their day-to-day work.

 Once you've crafted your job description, it's time to share it with the world.
 But simply publishing it on your website might not be enough.